flyingLowSounds/VCV-Rack-v2-Testing-Plugins/README.md

 |[]()|[]()|[]()|[]()|

 ## Files for 2.git.b04e4117
-These files are for the public beta of 25 Sept 2021.
+These files are for the [public beta of 25 Sept 2021](https://vcvrack.com/downloads/Rack-2.git.b04e4117-mac.zip)

 |||||
 |---|---|---|---|